 Studies have shown that girls drop out of sports at twice the rate of boys by age 14.
 This is a disappointing reality, especially considering the essential lessons and benefits in life that sports provide.
 Our goal is to encourage and empower girls to continue playing basketball.

-The Minnesota Girls’ Basketball Summit is a day-long event for around 100 basketball-playing girls grades 6-8.
+The Minnesota Girls’ Basketball Summit is a day-long event for basketball-playing girls grades 6-8.
 The goal of the summit is to teach girls the importance of sports through our four pillars of leadership, confidence, community, and healthy lifestyle.
 The summit will be a fun-filled day with inspiring speakers, activities, and most of all, basketball.

 By Girls.
 For Girls.